daniel-mizsak/python-package-template/README.md

 - Repository name: `python-package-template`
 - Workflow name: `release.yml`

-(I am currently not using trusted publishing, as it does not support getting called from a reusable GitHub workflow.\
-Instead, I am calling my [PyPI publishing workflow](https://github.com/daniel-mizsak/workflows/blob/main/.github/workflows/pypi.yml) with an API token.)
+Currently I am using a reusable GitHub workflow to test and build the package ([tox](https://github.com/daniel-mizsak/workflows/blob/main/.github/workflows/tox.yml)), and do the publishing with a separate "non-reusble" workflow, so that trusted publishing can be used.

 ## More examples
 I am trying to use this template in all of my repositories and also contribute back here with new best practices I find.